WA Mask Mandate Update - 2nd May 2022

 Optometry WA resource information and updates you need to know from your OWA Office.
 Click on the above blue Tabs to navigate on the Resources Section.

-The Referrals Tab contains current information with reference to referrals in light of current COVID-19 pandemic.
-Updated 30th March, 15th April & 10th May 2020.
+The Referrals Tab will give you the option to go to our most recent page, Referral Updates – This contains current information with reference to referrals in light of current COVID-19 pandemic.
+Updated 30th March, 15th April & 10th May 2020 & November 2020, & Feb 2021.

 If you have any queries, please email firstname.lastname@example.org